lightbluex/Vimrc/README.md

 ## Others ##

+You can manage the plugins by typing `:BundleList` in vim.
+Select the plugin and press `d` to delete the plugin.
+Press `?` in Vundle to see help of Vundle.

-If you have any questions or opinions, welcome to contact me here or by Email:[ericxia7@gmail.com][email]
+f you have any questions or opinions, welcome to contact me here or by Email:[ericxia7@gmail.com][email].

 [vundle]: https://github.com/gmarik/vundle